Three Gorges: Three Gorges Dam

-The Three Gorges Dam was constructed at Sandouping (三斗坪), Yichang (宜昌) in Hubei Province (湖北), in the middle of Xiling Gorge.
+The Three Gorges Dam was constructed at Sandouping, Yichang in Hubei Province, in the middle of Xiling Gorge.
 On May 20, 2006, the reservoir dam was completed, and the water level quickly reached the initial level of 110 m above the downstream river.
 The project was completed by the end of 2008, with a ship lift completed in 2015.

 Both the dam and the Three Gorges Reservoir has had a massive impact on the region's ecology and people, involving the mass relocation of towns and villages.
 The higher water level has changed the scenery of the Three Gorges so that the river is wider and the mountains appear lower.
 However, the mountains still tower above the river, and the gorges continue to offer views of the surrounding cliffs.

 The riverboat companies operating on the Three Gorges are experiencing an increase in demand for river cruises.
 The increased width and depth of the river permits larger ships through the gorges, and there has been a significant increase in river traffic of all kinds, including bulk cargo and container barges.